Search for heavy resonances decaying to Z($\nu\bar{\nu}$)V(qq') in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event selection

 Both the VBF and ggF/DY categories are further separated into high-purity (HP) and low-purity (LP) categories, depending on the highest \pt AK8 jet's value of $\tau_{21}$.
 Events in which the highest \pt AK8 jet satisfies $\tau_{21}<0.35$ ($0.35<\tau_{21}<0.75$) are referred to as HP (LP).
 The signal (VBFG 1\TeV) selection efficiency with the high (low) purity cut is 69 (31)\%.
 The background selection efficiency with the high (low) purity cut is 32 (68)\%.

 Each of these four event categories is divided into a number of \mT bins.
-Starting from $\mT=400\GeV$, each bin has width 100\GeV.
-In the ggF/DY (VBF) HP category, the bin width is constant until 2200 (1600)\GeV, after which, bin boundaries correspond to $\mT=$ 2200, 2350, 2550, 2750, and 3000 (1600, 1750, and 2075)\GeV.
-In the ggF/DY (VBF) LP category, the bin width is constant until 2900 (2300)\GeV, after which bin widths are 200\GeV until $\mT=3500$ (2700)\GeV.
+Starting from $\mT=400\GeV$, each bin has a width of 100\GeV.
+In the ggF/DY (VBF) HP category, the bin width is constant up to 2200 (1600)\GeV, beyond which, bin boundaries correspond to $\mT=$ 2200, 2350, 2550, 2750, and 3000 (1600, 1750, and 2075)\GeV.
+In the ggF/DY (VBF) LP category, the bin width is constant up to 2900 (2300)\GeV, beyond which bin widths are 200\GeV up to $\mT=3500$ (2700)\GeV.
 The last bin in each of the categories includes all events with \mT above the final quoted bin boundary.

 In all \mT bins, an SR and a CR is defined based on the mass of the highest \pt AK8 jet, \mJ.
 The SRs require $65<\mJ<105\GeV$, a range which is chosen to accept both \PW and \PZ bosons, but reject most hadronically decaying Higgs bosons.
 The CRs require either $30<\mJ<65\GeV$ or $135<\mJ<300\GeV$, which excludes the SR mass requirement and a window around the Higgs boson mass.
 The event selections used in the analysis are summarized in Table~\ref{tab:selection}.